telerik/blazor-docs/globalization/rtl-support.md

 ## Keyboard Navigation

-When the Right-to-Left direction is enabled, the shortcuts for the [components that support keyboard navigation]({%slug accessibility-keyboard-navigation%}) will remain unchanged except for the `Left arrow` and `Right arrow` keys.
+When the [right-to-left direction is enabled]({%slug rtl-support%}), the keyboard shortcuts for the components that support keyboard navigation remain unchanged except for the `Left arrow` and `Right arrow` keys—their functionality is reversed to follow the right-to-left direction.

 The functionality of the left and right arrow keys is reversed to follow the right right-to-Left direction.